garbagemule/FastFood/README.md

-﻿FastFood

-Bukkit plugin that allows server hosts to enable permissions-based pre-1.8 food handling features, i.e. instant eating/healing.
+﻿Bukkit plugin that allows server hosts to enable permissions-based pre-1.8 food handling features, i.e. instant eating/healing.
 The health values can be fully customized (increase or decrease health), and non-food items can even be added, so if you want to hurt your players when they try to eat arrows or swords, you can do so!

+## Foods and health values (foodhealth.yml)

+The `foodhealth.yml` file contains all the food items that can be instantly eaten, and how much health they heal (or damage).
+The names MUST be the (http://jd.bukkit.org/apidocs/org/bukkit/Material.html)[Material type names] of the items.
+That is, if you want a player to regain 8 health points (4 hearts) when eating a "steak", you must use the Material type name of steak, which is "cooked_beef", so in the `foodhealth.yml` file, you would simply write `cooked_beef: 8`.

 ## Permissions